kkredit/incident-response-procedure/README.md

 #### 2.1.4.2 Retain Incident Data

-Collect an dedicated store of data relevant to the incident.
+Collect a dedicated store of data relevant to the incident.
 Retain this data while any of the following are true:

 - Legal requirements demand it